SirPepe/ornament/Readme.md

 ### Custom defaults

-If you don't like ornament's defaults, remember that decorators and transformers are just functions.
+If you don't like Ornament's defaults, remember that decorators and transformers are just functions.
 This means that you can use partial application to change the default options: